-Track your symptoms with a self-management app.
+Track your symptoms.
 If you have heart failure, one of the most important things you can do is to manage your symptoms and report changes to your health care team.
 The team can monitor your symptoms (possibly by telemedicine) before you require a visit to the hospital.

 Maintain daily to-dos.
 Each day, you should aim to get plenty of physical activity, follow a heart-healthy diet and take any medications as prescribed.
 In addition, follow this short checklist: